She is a magic.

 He embraced his father.

-“Yes, all my friends have gone and they talk all day about it.
+“Yes, all my friends have gone and they talk about it all the time.
 We will go Papa?”

 His cheerfulness knew no bounds and this brought a sudden smile on everyone’s face.